 Our finer grain Millet Pillows provide great support without the bulk or weight of our signature Buckwheat Pillows.
 For Side Sleepers we designed a Knee Pillow to help align your body perfectly and to reduce pressure and pain on your hips, knees and lower back.

-The first of its kind, our Hemp Hull Pillow comes with our signature super-soft bamboo cover.
+The first of its kind, our Hemp Hulls Pillow comes with our signature super-soft bamboo cover.
 Hemp hulls are a little smaller than buckwheat but not as small as millet.
 You will love the support, adjustability, and nutty aroma of this new hemp creation.

 And last but not least is our unique hybrid Buckwheat and Memory Foam Pillow for people who enjoy the softness of memory foam.

 For a neck massage before bed try our physical therapy Wooden Neck Pillow with lavender.